Skip to main content

 Your body’s internal surveillance system, the endocrine network, is already evaluating the scenario, translating external pressures into internal biochemical signals.
 The core of the issue resides in how your physiology interprets the ‘incentive’.
 Is it a supportive resource or a new performance metric to be judged against?

-A financial incentive for a can introduce a potent undercurrent of stress by shifting an individual’s focus from an internal sense of well being to an external, transactional evaluation.
+A financial incentive for a wellness program can introduce a potent undercurrent of stress by shifting an individual’s focus from an internal sense of well being to an external, transactional evaluation.
 This process can inadvertently trigger the body’s primary stress response pathway, known as the Hypothalamic-Pituitary-Adrenal (HPA) axis.

 When the brain perceives a high-stakes demand, a performance requirement with a clear pass/fail outcome, it initiates a cascade of hormonal signals.
 The hypothalamus releases corticotropin-releasing hormone (CRH), which signals the pituitary gland to release adrenocorticotropic hormone (ACTH).
 This hormone then travels to the adrenal glands, situated atop the kidneys, instructing them to produce cortisol.
 This is the body’s master stress hormone.